SLdragon/wiki-teamsfx/Develop-single-sign-on-experience-in-Teams.md

   * for [ts](https://github.com/OfficeDev/TeamsFx/tree/main/packages/fx-core/templates/plugins/resource/aad/auth/bot/ts)

 #### For Bot
+> Note: The following part is sample code for `Chat Command` bot.

 1. Move files under `auth/sso` folder to `src`.
 ProfileSsoCommandHandler class is a sso command handler to get user info with SSO token.
 You can follow this method and create your own sso command handler.
 2. Move `auth/public` folder to `src/public`.
 This folder contains HTML pages that the bot application hosts.
 When single sign-on flows are initiated with Azure Active Directory, Azure Active Directory will redirect the user to these pages.
 3. Execute the following commands under `./` folder: `npm install isomorphic-fetch --save`